saitama1899/grape_api_guide/README.md

 ### Adding orders to a customer

 We need to nested order into customer resource beacuse each customer has many orders.
-We should add this code inside the ```resource :customers do``` function in our customers.rb API
+We should add this code inside the ```resource :customers do [...] route_param :id do``` function in our customers.rb API

 ```ruby
 # We create our route to create a new order